-Introduction: The Allure of Icelandic Hiking
+Introduction: The Allure of Hiking in Iceland

-Must-Visit Trails in the Icelandic Highlands
+Must-Visit Hiking Trails in Iceland‘s Highlands

 For those seeking well-trodden paths and spectacular scenery, here are some of the top hiking trails in the Icelandic Highlands:

-1. Laugavegur Trail
+1. The Famous Laugavegur Trail

 - Length: Approximately 55 km